docker-library/docs/jenkins/content.md

 This will dump Jenkins version, just like when you run jenkins as an executable war.

 You also can define jenkins arguments as `JENKINS_OPTS`.
-This is usefull to define a set of arguments to pass to jenkins launcher as you define a derived jenkins image based on the official one with some customized settings.
+This is useful to define a set of arguments to pass to jenkins launcher as you define a derived jenkins image based on the official one with some customized settings.
 The following sample Dockerfile uses this option to force use of HTTPS with a certificate included in the image

 ```console
 FROM jenkins:1.565.3